toncenter/ton-wallet/README.md

-# ton-wallet
+# TON Web Wallet

-TON Wallet is a free, client-side interface helping you interact with the TON blockchain.
+TON Web Wallet is a free, client-side interface helping you interact with the TON blockchain.

 Available on https://wallet.ton.org (earlier https://tonwallet.me).

 ## Security

 Private keys do not leave your device, the keys are stored in the browser memory, encrypted with a password that is entered during transaction generation.
-Backend (which is already open-source) will be switchable soon.

 ## Issues and Proposals